 This is a measure of the percentage of other licensees (lenders, loan brokers, small loan lenders, foreign exchange transaction businesses, sellers of checks, electronic money transmitters, check cashiers and debt management companies) which are not state chartered financial institutions, credit unions or Rhode Island bank holding companies, examined by the Banking Regulation Division that are in substantial compliance with Title 19 of the Rhode Island General Laws.
 The examination functions are central to the operations of the Department of Business Regulation with regard to state law, regulations and policies.
 This measure is related to the division's stated objective to ensure compliance with statutory requirements for the safe and sound operation of regulated institutions and licensees to protect the public interest.
-There were 1,840 such licensees as of July 2005.
 The department's standard is one hundred percent substantial compliance with the banking code among the other (lending) licensees which are not state chartered financial institutions, credit unions or Rhode Island bank holding companies, examined by the Banking Division.
 Banking and Securities Regulation Percentage of Investment Advisory Firms with a Place of Business in Rhode Island Examined in Substantial Compliance with the Securities Act